(Formerly

 Injuries and Damages can occur by natural

-should realize that risks of such Injuries and
+that risks of such Injuries and Damages are

-have to exercise extra care for their own
+exercise extra care for their own person and

-person and for others around them in the face
+for others around them in the face of such

-realize that on any activity there may not be
+that on any activity there may not be rescue

 code